zammad/zammad-org/src/sr/reference/glossary.md

   enriched with information such as company, number of employees, annual turnover, industry and much more.

-Conflict Warning
+Conflict warning
 : When two agents edit the same ticket at the same time, a lot can go wrong - from duplicate replies to overwritten messages.
 Zammad helps you to avoid this with its integrated conflict warning.
 So if you see another agent's avatar and a little pen at the bottom of your ticket, it means the other agent is currently editing it.

-Content Sidebar
+Content sidebar
 : Right sidebar in the ticket view which includes the sidebar tabs and the active sidebar (if opened).

-Core Workflows
+Core workflows
 : This feature allows you to configure dynamic fields and ticket masks based on attribute available in Zammad.
 For example you can disable or hide fields, make them visible based on other fields or attributes, make them mandatory and